pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

         Removed the deprecated ``salt_length`` parameter.

-    MGF1 (Mask Generation Function 1) is used as the mask generation function in :class:`PSS` padding.
-It takes a hash algorithm and a salt length.
+    MGF1 (Mask Generation Function 1) is used as the mask generation function in :class:`PSS` and :class:`OAEP` padding.
+It takes a hash algorithm.

-    :param algorithm: An instance of a
+    :param algorithm: An instance of
-        :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm`
-        provider.
+        :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm`.

 Numbers
 ~~~~~~~